Risorse-Associazione-Culturale/risorse-associazione-culturale.github.io/README.md

 jekyll serve --watch --force_polling --verbose --livereload --incremental [--drafts]
 ```

+To run a clean build, run `jekyll clean` before serving the website.

 ## How to run locally using Jekyll on Windows Linux Subsystem (Ubuntu)

 ### Get Ubuntu up to date and install Ruby